YujieZhu51/YujieZhu51.github.io/content/authors/admin/_index.md

 ## About Me
 <div style="text-align: justify; line-height: 1.8;">
-I am a Ph.D. student in Computer Science at the University at Buffalo with a Presidential Fellowship, the university’s highest scholarship for graduate students.
+I am a Ph.D. student in Computer Science at the University at Buffalo with a **Presidential Fellowship**, the university’s highest scholarship for graduate students.
 <br>
-I received my M.S. in Computer Engineering from New York University in 2024, with a GPA of 3.9.
+I received my M.S. in Computer Engineering from New York University in 2024, with a **GPA of 3.9**.
 <br>
-I received my B.S. in Applied Mathematics from the Southern University of Science and Technology in 2022, with a GPA of 3.57, and was honored as an Outstanding Graduate of the Department of Mathematics.
+I received my B.S. in Applied Mathematics from the Southern University of Science and Technology in 2022, with a GPA of 3.57, and was honored as an **Outstanding Graduate** of the Department of Mathematics.
 <br>
 <br>